 A LOT LINE ADJUSTMENT occurs when the owners of adjoining lots within a recorded subdivision agree to change lot lines or when the owner of a lot line within a subdivision agrees with the owner of an adjoining parcel to change boundaries between the lot and the parcel.
 A lot line adjustment cannot create a new parcel or lot.
 It can be used to change the boundary between a right-of-way and adjoining lots.
 For the regulation of lot line adjustments, please see § 152.116.

-A PRIVATE DRIVEWAY provides access to one or more lots or parcels.
-It is maintained by the landowner/s it serves pursuant to a maintenance agreement that runs with the land and is approved and enforceable by the Town.
+A PRIVATE DRIVEWAY is a roadway, recorded as an easement appurtenant to the land serviced properties.
+The private driveway is maintained by the landowners pursuant to a maintenance agreement.
+The maintenance agreement shall be approved and enforced by the Town.

 A private driveway may be created only by the recording of an easement that is shown on the final subdivision plat.
 Private driveways are included within the area of any lot they cross for the determination of lot size.

-A PRIVATE STREET is a transportation and utility right-of-way that provides access to multiple lots and/or parcels.
+A PRIVATE STREET is a transportation and utility easement that provides access to multiple lots and/or parcels.
 It meets Town standards for streets, but is maintained by the landowners it serves pursuant to a maintenance agreement that runs with the land and is approved and enforceable by the Town.
 The area of private streets may be included within the area of any lot they serve for the determination of lot size.

 Amend §152.007 and add a new (C), as shown below: